The case for Canterbury

 Is Canterbury good for a UK break?

 Yes.
-Canterbury is a strong mainstream UK break if you want Cathedral city charm, lanes, student energy, and Kent coast access.
-It is best planned as Coastal Break rather than a generic stop on a rushed route.
+Canterbury is a strong mainstream UK break if you want cathedral precincts, medieval lanes, Stour-side heritage, local makers, markets, and live theatre.
+It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is Canterbury best for?